Quantum field theoretical structure of electrical conductivity of cold and dense fermionic matter in the presence of a magnetic field: NUMERICAL RESULTS AND DISCUSSIONS

-$g$ is the spin degeneracy factor, $\tau_c$ is the relaxation time in the absence of magnetic field and $\tau_B$ is the inverse of cyclotron frequency given by $\tau_B = \frac{\omega}{eB}$.
-The RTA expression of $\sigma_{\parallel,\perp}$, which may be called as classical mechanical (CM) expressions, gets modified on the imposition of Landau quantization to the dispersion of charged particles and we obtain the quantum mechanical (QM) version of $\sigma_{\parallel,\perp}$.
-Classical to quantum transformation is done by hand as to modify the energy dispersion $\omega_{k} = \sqrt{k^2 + m^2}\to\omega_{kl} = \sqrt{k_z^2 + m^2 + 2leB}$, where $k_z$ is the momentum along $\hat{\bm{z}}$-direction (in the direction of magnetic field), $m$ is the mass, $l$ is the Landau level.
+in which $\tau_c$ is the relaxation time in the absence of magnetic field and $\tau_B=\frac{\mu}{eB}$ is the inverse of cyclotron frequency.
+It is to be noted that, the actual definition of $\tau_B$ is given by $\tau_B(\omega_k) = \frac{\omega_k}{eB}$ which becomes $\tau_B=\frac{\mu}{eB}$ in Eq.~(\ref{RTA}) due to the presence of the Dirac delta function in the integrand.
+The RTA expression of $\sigma_{\parallel,\perp}$, which may be called as classical mechanical (CM) expressions, gets modified on the imposition of Landau quantization to the energy-momentum relation of charged particles and we obtain the quantum mechanical (QM) version of $\sigma_{\parallel,\perp}$.
+Classical to quantum transformation is done by hand as to modify the energy-momentum relation $\omega_{k} = \sqrt{\vec{k}^2 + m^2}\to\omega_{kl} = \sqrt{k_z^2 + m^2 + 2leB}$, where $k_z$ is the momentum along $\hat{\bm{z}}$-direction (in the direction of magnetic field) and $l$ is the Landau level.
 The modified QM expressions are given by~\cite{Dey:2021fbo}

 where $\alpha_l = (2-\delta_l^0)$ and the summation has been performed upto the highest Landau level $l_\text{max}=\left\lfloor \frac{\mu^2-m^2}{2eB} \right \rfloor $.
 Similar to the RTA expressions $\sigma_{\parallel,\perp}^\text{RTA}$ and quantum mechanical expressions $\sigma_{\parallel,\perp}^\text{QM}$, we can call the Kubo expressions of Eqs.~\eqref{eq.sigma.pll.3} and \eqref{eq.sigma.perp.3} as $\sigma_{\parallel,\perp}^\text{QFT}$, since the calculations are based on quantum field theory (QFT) at finite $\mu$ and $B$.